All Guides About Start Here

 How much does a micro SaaS make?

-The median micro SaaS product earns approximately $500/month in MRR according to RockingWeb's 2025 analysis of 1,000+ products.
-About 70% of products earn under $500/month.
-Around 18% reach the $1K–$5K MRR sustainability zone, and 1–2% exceed $50K MRR.
-The well-known examples like Carrd ($30K MRR) and Bannerbear ($630K ARR) are real but represent the top end of outcomes.
+The typical micro SaaS product earns about $500 a month, according to RockingWeb's 2025 analysis of more than 1,000 products.
+About 70% of products earn under $500 a month.
+Around 18% reach the $1,000–$5,000-a-month range that can support one person, and 1–2% earn more than $50,000 a month.
+Well-known examples like Carrd ($1.5M a year) and Bannerbear ($630,000 a year) are real but represent the very top end.

 +